keefemitman/keefemitman.github.io/_includes/research_content.md

 we showed exactly how to do this with numerical relativity simulations!
-It turns out that because memory is intimately related to the symmetries of asymptotic infinity (see [Gravitational wave coordinate freedoms: the BMS group](#gravitational-wave-coordinate-freedoms-the-bms-group)) one can utilizes Noether's theorem to construct balance laws which naturally decompose the strain into a component which looks like the usual oscillatory contribution and a component which looks like the step-like memory contribution.
+It turns out that because memory is intimately related to the symmetries of asymptotic infinity (see [Gravitational wave coordinate freedoms: the BMS group](#gravitational-wave-coordinate-freedoms-the-bms-group)) one can utilize Noether's theorem to construct balance laws which naturally decompose the strain into a component which looks like the usual oscillatory contribution and a component which looks like the step-like memory contribution.
-Consequently, understanding whether or not we've observed memory in a gravitatianal wave observation is trivial (provided that we can observe a binary black hole coalescence with a high enough signal-to-noise ratio!)
+Consequently, understanding whether or not we've observed memory in a gravitational wave observation is trivial (provided that we can observe a binary black hole coalescence with a high enough signal-to-noise ratio!)

 ---